- Scientific name: Isurus oxyrinchus

 There is a second species of mako shark – the longfin mako (Isurus paucus).
 This species looks extremely similar to the shortfin mako, with the much longer pectoral fins providing the only major difference between the species.
 The longfin mako lives in the warmer waters around the equator, and does not come into the colder, temperate waters around Britian and Ireland.
 The longfin mako can reach similar sizes to the shortfin, and is also a powerful and aggressive predator which feeds by hunting fish and squid.
-However, the longfin mako is not capable of matching the great swimming speeds that its shortfin relative is capable of reaching.
+However, the longfin mako is not capable of matching the great swimming speeds that its shortfin relative can reach.

 Commercial Value and Conservation Status

 The shortfin mako is valuable for its edible flesh, skin (which is made into leather) and dorsal fin which is used in shark fin soup.
 In addition to this the jaws of the shortfin mako shark can also be turned into a form of ornament, trophy or souvenir.
 Most shortfin mako are caught on longlines meant for various tuna species, and they may also be caught in gill nets, seine nets and by trawlers.
-Catches of shortfin mako are poorly recorded in many parts of the world with few quotas or regulations on catching this species existing, and the practice of removing the dorsal fin and then returning the fish to the sea continues in many countries.
+Catches of shortfin mako are poorly recorded in many parts of the world with few quotas or regulations on catching this species existing, and the practice of finning (removing the dorsal fin and then returning the fish to the sea) continues in many countries.
 In Europe Spanish and Portuguese fishermen are responsible for the majority of the mako shark fishing, with much of what they catch being exported to China.
 The EU has been heavily criticised by shark conservation groups such as Shark Advocates International and the UK’s Shark Trust, as EU vessels make up two thirds of mako shark catches, but the EU has done very little to protect this species.

 Sport Fishing for Shortfin Mako

 Due to its size, aggressiveness and the fact that it will make spectacular jumps out of the sea when hooked the shortfin mako is a highly prized big game fish which is targeted by boat anglers throughout the world.
 Catching a shortfin mako on a rod and line requires the strongest fishing tackle with big game rods and reels loaded with hundreds of metres of line with a breaking strain of at least 50lb.
 The terminal rig usually consists of heavy wire line, a size 12/0 hook and a longer rubbing leader of heavy 200lb mono as the shark’s rough skin is capable of damaging and potentially snapping weaker line.
-Baits – usually full large mackerel or similar fish – are suspended in mid-water, and sharks are attracted to the boat with chum or rubby-dubby.
+Baits – usually full large mackerel or similar oily fish – are suspended in mid-water, and sharks are attracted to the boat with chum or rubby-dubby.
 Due to their immense power mako sharks must be played for a considerable amount of time before they can be reeled in to the boat.
 Most recreational fishing for shortfin mako sharks takes place off the coasts of America, Australia, New Zealand and in the Mediterranean.
 Due to the declining numbers of shortfin mako sharks there have been campaigns by organisations such as the NOAA (National Oceanic and Atmospheric Administration) of the United States to encourage anglers who catch shortfin mako to release the sharks back into the sea and not kill or retain any shortfin mako that they catch.

 The records state that British record for a rod and line boat caught shortfin mako was a 500lb specimen caught by a Mrs. J. Yallop fishing north-west of Eddystone Lighthouse off the coast of south west England in 1971.
 The international IGFA (International Game Fish Association) certified world record was a mako shark of 1,221 pounds, caught by Luke Sweeney off the coast of Chatham, Massachusetts in 2001.
 However, in June 2013 a 1,323 lb mako shark was caught off the coast of Southern California.
 The shark was landed after a two and a half hour battle which was filmed for an American TV programme called Jim Shockey’s The Professionals.
 The capture of the shark was controversial as it was killed and taken back to land, rather than released.
 After photos were taken it was donated to the National Oceanic and Atmospheric Association for research purposes.